 The software also comes with the demo version to make you familiar with the interface.
 You can download this free demo version and run on your desktop and scan all your lost data for further recovery.

 Also, you can download this demo version from the official site of Stellar Data Recovery to recover your data from USB drive.

 I lost a USB drive recently, which had some private data.
 Even though I found the USB, I now fear for the security of my data.
 It could have ended in wrong hands.
 How can I protect personal data if I lose my USB drive?

 Most cases of data and information misuse are due to lost USB drives and laptops.
 Organizations often use an extra layer of security for saving data stored on PCs.
 But, how can you achieve USB data security?

 Due to their small size, USB drives are more prone to getting lost or stolen than any other media devices.
-Here are some tips for avoiding USB data and information misuse.
+Here are some tips for avoiding USB threats of data and information misuse.

 USB Data Security